Demurrer Law In California

 Outcomes

-• Sustained: If the court agrees with the demurrer, it may sustain it, often allowing the opposing party a chance to amend their pleading to address the deficiencies.
+• Sustained: If the court agrees with the demurrer, the court may sustain it, and often allows the opposing party a chance to amend their pleading to address the deficiencies.

-• Overruled: If the court finds the pleading sufficient, it will overrule the demurrer, and the case will proceed.
+• Overruled: If the court finds the pleading sufficient, the court will overrule the demurrer, and the case will proceed.

 Importance